 Have an idea for a course?
 Let us know what your have in mind using our new Course Proposal form.

-To learn more about our comprehensive Spiritual Exploration program, preschool-adult, please email Erica Shadowsong, Interim Director of Lifespan Religious Education or call 610-566-4853, ext 203
+To learn more about our comprehensive Religious Education program, preschool-adult, please email Chrissy Bushyager, Director of Religious Education or call 610-566-4853, ext 203